May 26, 2026

 Yield potential:

-• Fintech business accounts: Typically have a ~0.5%–4.5% earn rate, with lower rates on standard balances and higher rates only on qualified or sweep-enabled funds; actual earnings depend heavily on balance tiers, spending requirements, and whether the provider allocates idle cash into partner banks or money-market instruments.
+• Fintech checking accounts: Typically have a ~0.5%–4.5% earn rate, with lower rates on standard balances and higher rates only on qualified or sweep-enabled funds; actual earnings depend heavily on balance tiers, spending requirements, and whether the provider allocates idle cash into partner banks or money-market instruments.

 • Online-only banks (checking): Standard rates are often ~0% to ~2.5% APY, while "high-yield/checking-bonus" versions can reach ~3% to ~5% (or higher) — provided you meet conditions (i.e., direct deposit, debit activity, balance minimums).